TDT4290-SDG-Ontology/SDG-ontology-visualizer/README.md

 2. Add your valid GraphDB license file to the `license` directory, naming it `graphdb.license`

+3. Run either...

-3. Run `docker compose -f docker-compose-db.yml up`
+   1. **Database only:** `docker compose -f docker-compose-db.yml up`
+   2. **Whole backend:** `docker compose -f docker-compose-backend.yml up`
+   3. **Whole application:** `docker compose up`

-4. When the container is running and ready, go to http://localhost:7200 (or the externally reachable URL).
+4. When the cluster is running and ready, go to http://localhost:7200 (or the externally reachable URL).
 On the left side of the screen, go to "Setup" and then "Users and Access".
 Click "Create new user" and make a user with credentials matching the `GRAPHDB_USERNAME` and `GRAPHDB_PASSWORD`variables set in the compose file.
 Make sure the user has Read-access to the TK_SDG-repository.

 5. The database is now ready for connections

-6. (Optional) If you want to run the backend, or the application as a whole:
+6. If you're running the backend or whole application, restart the cluster.

-   1. Stop the database cluster
-   2. Run `docker compose -f docker-compose-backend.yml up` for the backend, or `docker compose up` for the whole application.
+Ports:

+- **DB:** 7200
+- **API:** 3001
+- **Frontend:** 80

 ### Only API or frontend